Contact Us

 If you’re exploring options for neurological disease treatment in NYC, contact us or continue reading below.

-Neurological diseases may stem from genetics, trauma, infection, inflammation, vascular damage, or autoimmune responses.
+Neurological diseases may stem from genetic, traumatic, infectious, inflammatory, vascular, or autoimmune causes.

 In some cases, the underlying cause is unknown.
 Brain imaging and symptom monitoring help identify affected areas and guide targeted treatment interventions.